-On December 26, 2003, the PRC Supreme People's Court published the Interpretation of Some Issues Concerning the Application of Law for the Trial of Cases on Compensation for Personal Injury which took effect on May 1, 2004.
-On December 26, 2009, the PRC Standing Committee of the National People's Congress promulgated the Tort Law of the People's Republic of China which took effect on July 1, 2010.
-The above interpretation and law further increase the liabilities of business operators engaged in the operation of hotels, restaurants, or entertainment facilities and subject such operators to compensatory liabilities for failing to fulfill their statutory obligations to a reasonable extent or to guarantee the personal safety of others.
+On December 26, 2003, the PRC Supreme People's Court published the Interpretation of Some Issues Concerning the Application of Law for the Trial of Cases on Compensation for Personal Injury which took effect on May 1, 2004 and be amended on December 29, 2020.
+On May 8, 2020, the National People's Congress of the PRC enacted The Civil Code of the PRC, which became effective on July 1, 2021.
+The above interpretation and law further increase the liabilities of business operators engaged in the operation of hotels, restaurants, or entertainment facilities and subject such operators to compensatory liabilities for failing to fulfill their statutory obligations or to guarantee the personal safety of others.